Cacao swollen shoot virus: Management

 This is viewed as a waste of land, however, by farmers in Ghana who are set on growing only the valuable cacao plant, so they are resistant to the idea.
 This issue is being addressed by suggesting alternative money-making crops such as citrus and oil palm, which have promise as barriers that prevent the spread of CSSV.
 Farmers are also occasionally resistant to the idea of killing infected plants if they feel they can still get some harvest from them.
 In both cases, education through extension practices has been suggested as a means of convincing farmers to participate in these control measures, as well as more rigid implementation of these recommendations.

-If only a single seedling is infected in a new plantation, it may seem insignificant at first.
-However, once the canopy starts to grow together with interlocking branches, mealy bug movement is facilitated and the virus can quickly spread to the whole plantation.
+A single infected seedling is capable of spreading the virus because once the canopy starts to grow together with interlocking branches, mealy bug movement is facilitated and the virus can quickly spread to the whole plantation.

 Since the virus is transmitted readily through seed, only seed that is known to be free of the virus should be planted.

 Planococcus njalensis population density is closely correlated with density of ants in the genus Crematogaster, which build protective carton tents over the mealy bug colonies.
 Crematogaster populations however are negatively correlated with populations of ants of the genus Oecophylla.
 This could be a natural biological control that is worth considering if agents to control the Crematogaster ants are developed, since they should not target Oecophylla ants as well.